citrix/workspace-linux-command-reference/docs/index.md

 | Set drive mapping overrides.
 These are of the form `A$=path`, where **path** can contain an environment variable (for example `A$=$HOME/tmp`).
 This option must be repeated for each drive to be overridden.
 For the override to work, there must be an existing mapping, although it need not be enabled. | `-drivemap string` |

 !!!tip "Note"
-		All `wfica` command line options can also be specified in the environment variable `WFICA_OPTS`, allowing them to be used with the Receiver native UI or with Citrix StoreFront.
+		All `wfica` command line options can also be specified in the environment variable `WFICA_OPTS`, allowing them to be used with the Workspace app native UI or with Citrix StoreFront.

 ## storebrowse